 The Girl Scouts of Nassau County Council is governed through policies set by its elected Board of Directors, and operations are carried out by 60+ staff members and nearly 6,000 volunteers!
 The Board of Directors rotates on a bi-annual basis so that some members are elected each year by the voting members at the council’s Annual Meeting.

-The voting members which consist of the Board of Directors, the Council Nominating Committee, the Association Delegates and Past Presidents of the Board of Directors, vote at the Annual Meeting to elect the Board of Directors, the Council Nominating Committee, National Council Delegates and Alternates.
+The voting members which consist of the Board of Directors, the Board Development Committee, the Association Delegates and Past Presidents of the Board of Directors, vote at the Annual Meeting to elect the Board of Directors, the Board Development Committee, National Council Delegates and Alternates.
 In addition, the voting members vote on any proposed revisions to the Council By-Laws and Articles of Incorporation.

 The Board of Directors maintains the integrity and the purpose of Girl Scouting.
 The Board’s responsibilities include policymaking, fund development, and strategic planning.
 Learn more about our Board Members.

-The Council Nominating Committee works to prepare and present a single slate of nominees, to be considered for election at the Annual Meeting, to the Board of Directors, Council Nominating Committee and, every three years, National Council Delegates and Alternates.
+The Board Development Committee works to prepare and present a single slate of nominees, to be considered for election at the Annual Meeting, to the Board of Directors, Board Development Committee and, every three years, National Council Delegates and Alternates.